 I spent over “3 & 1/2” weeks on the phone, with the IRS… all while H&R Block claimed they would do NOTHING, to help me.

-Brian – mine was accepted February also said it was deposited in my account t on February 22nd 2015.
-Its now October 19 2015 and still haven’t received my return.
-October 15th 2015 was the last day for the IRS to do anything about it now. guess I have to wait till next year and have some one try and get my 2014 as well as my 2015 tax return.
+Brian – mine was accepted February also said it was deposited in my account on February 22nd.
+Its now October 19 and still haven’t received my return.
+October 15th was the last day for the IRS to do anything about it now. guess I have to wait till next year now.
 I will never use turbo tax again that’s for sure will pay the extra money to have a professional take care of my taxes, glad I wasn’t depending on my tax return. but it would have been nice to receive it

 Victoria – My husband and I filed through H&R Block on February 17th.
 We still haven’t received state taxes return or fed tax return.
 March 3rd, we received a letter saying to wait an extra 60 days.
 Sunday will be May 3rd.
 I have no idea why we haven’t gotten ANYTHING.
 It has really screwed us financially.